thelovelab/tximeta/README.md

 For a list of the reference transcriptomes supported by `tximeta()`, see the "Pre-computed digests" section of the vignette in the `Get started` tab.
-We call the computed identifier for the reference transcriptome a "digest" or sometimes a "checksum".
+Note that in _tximeta_ documentation, we call the computed identifier for the reference transcriptome a "digest" or sometimes a "checksum", which is produced by hash function(s) employed by upstream software.

 Further steps are also facilitated, e.g. `summarizeToGene()`, `addIds()`, or even `retrieveCDNA()` (the transcripts used for quantification) or